heathensoft/lwjgl-guide/guide/chapter01.md

 Do we want a fullscreen window or a windowed one?
 What resolutions does the game support?
 Do we want vsync to be enabled by default? etc.
-(Later on we could add more fields if we figure out we want some more)
+(Later on we could add more fields if we need to)

 ### Resolution Class